eclipse-tractusx/tractus-x-umbrella/docs/api/API_Doc.md

 There is a [postman collection](./postman) containing information on how to exchange data between provider and consumer.

-⚠️ _Change de webhook.site variable value to your respective one._

 ## Curl

 There is a [curl tutorial](./curl) containing step by step tutorial on how to exchange data between provider and consumer, using the console.